 Optional Sites in Yellowstone

 Old Faithful is located in the Upper Geyser Basin on the southwest side of the scenic loop.
 The many geysers in the area are easy to view and impressive as they erupt, but I suppose for many people who've either seen them on TV/video or who have lived with man-made fountains all of their lives, this might not be as unusual of a sight as one might imagine.
 However, most of us can't imagine visiting Yellowstone without seeing Old Faithful, so I would recommend it if time allows.
 Below is a photo of Old Faithful ending its eruption and another nearby Geyser beginning.

-If time allows, you can also circle around to the West Thumb area (also pictured below) where you can find springs and so forth right along the edge of the West Thumb of Yellowstone Lake.
-Definitely a pretty site on a sunny day and a great way to wind up your quick tour of Yellowstone National Park.
+If time allows, you can also circle around to the West Thumb area (also pictured below) where you can find springs and so forthright along the edge of the West Thumb of Yellowstone Lake.
+Definitely a pretty sight on a sunny day and a great way to wind up your quick tour of Yellowstone National Park.

 Finding the Things You Want to See

 Of course, being able to find what you are looking for is the first step to enjoying Yellowstone.
 You can find their official map on the National Park Service website.
 I find the "brochure map" the easiest to read and follow.
 You can select it by toggling to Brochure Map in the upper left corner of the map.
 Once there, you should be able to locate my must-see sights easily.

 © 2010 Christine Mulberry